-The Acai berry is considered high-calorie food due to the presence of high amount of fatty acids (oleic, linoleic and Palmitic), with 60% of monounsaturated and polyunsaturated of 13%.
-Its proteins content is higher than milk (3.50%) and egg (12.49%), and the amino acid profile is similar to that found in the egg.
+The Acai berry is considered high-calorie food due to the presence of a high amount of fatty acids (oleic, linoleic, and Palmitic), with 60% of monounsaturated, and polyunsaturated of 13%.
+Its proteins content is higher than milk (3.50%), and egg (12.49%), and the amino acid profile is similar to that found in the egg.

 HIGH IN ANTHOCYANINS

 Anthocyanins are colored water-soluble pigments belonging to the phenolic group.
-Anthocyanins gives red, purple, and blue, colors to fruits and vegetables.
+Anthocyanins give red, purple, and blue, colors to fruits, and vegetables.
 Blue pigment anthocyanin exists in alkaline condition.

 Anthocyanin is considered as one of the flavonoids although it has a positive charge at the oxygen atom of the C-ring of basic flavonoid structure.